Qiskit/qiskit_sphinx_theme/docs_guidelines/how_to/add_a_tutorial.rst

 In this example, the title from the first existing tutorial (``existing_tutorial_1.rst``) is taken directly from it while for ``existing_tutorial_2.rst`` and your new tutorial the title is set manually.

-It's important to make sure that the indentation of the items inside the ``toctree`` is of at least three whitespaces.
+It's important to make sure that the indentation of the items inside the :rst:dir:`sphinx:toctree` is of at least three whitespaces.

 The section name header needs to be covered by equal signs ``=`` below.